NBA Trade Rumors: Will Cavs Kevin Love, Carmelo Anthony Trade Happen?

-Should the Cleveland Cavaliers just decide to keep Kevin Love as all the NBA trade rumors keep getting more and more traction?
+Should the Cleveland Cavaliers just decide to keep Kevin Love, as all the NBA trade rumors keep getting more and more traction?
 The potential Cavs trade of Love this season would cause the dominoes to fall in various directions, changing the NBA as we all know it.

-Let’s face it, the Cavs need to improve their roster the closer the NBA trade deadline nears, but is trading Love the right decision?
-LeBron James has denied claims he wants a trade for Carmelo Anthony from the New York Knicks for Love to happen, according to a report about the trade by the New York Daily News:
+Let’s face it, the Cavs need to improve their roster as the NBA trade deadline nears, but is trading Love the right decision?
+LeBron James has denied claims he wants a trade for Carmelo Anthony from the New York Knicks for Love to happen, according to a report about the trade by the New York Daily News.

-“In fact, LeBron called it “trash” while Cavs head coach Tyronn Lue said “Kevin (Love) should be happy that teams want him, but he’s not going anywhere.”
+“In fact, LeBron called it ‘trash’ while Cavs head coach Tyronn Lue said ‘Kevin (Love) should be happy that teams want him, but he’s not going anywhere.'”

 Let’s compare the 2016-17 NBA seasons of Anthony and Love:

-In four games played in February, Love is averaging 35.8 minutes per game, 22.8 points per game and 12.5 rebounds per game, playing better than his season averages.
+In four games played in February, Love is averaging 35.8 minutes, 22.8 points, and 12.5 rebounds per game, and he’s playing better than his season averages.

 Carmelo Anthony on Knicks: “It’s just kind of a cloud over our heads right now” https://t.co/57jYeT7Zcz pic.twitter.com/C5VEQFeAkX